The Regulatory Landscape That V-KYC / CIP Operates In

 Consent Documentation Requirements Added for Lending Context

-Digital Lending Guidelines add specific consent disclosure requirements for V-KYC in the loan origination context.
+Digital Lending Guidelines add specific consent disclosure requirements for V-KYC / CIP in the loan origination context.
 Onboarding AI flagged 3 consent screen copy elements requiring update and raised a product ticket with exact revised language within 6 hours.

 Consent Language Precision Requirements & Low-Bandwidth Fallback Mandate

-New circular adds precision requirements for consent wording and mandates documented fallback procedures for below-threshold connections.
+New bulletin adds precision requirements for consent wording and mandates documented fallback procedures for below-threshold connections.
 Onboarding AI has flagged 2 open items (consent wording audit pending, low-bandwidth fallback documentation).
 Both have product tickets raised with 30-day resolution deadline.

 - 📅 Circular published — nobody assigned to read it for 2 weeks

-- ⚠️ V-KYC process runs non-compliant for 30–90 days on average
+- ⚠️ V-KYC / CIP process runs non-compliant for 30–90 days on average

 - ❌ Vendor system gap discovered only when implementation starts